protos50/SQLi-BruteForcer-Test-RustServer/README.md

 - Multithreaded username validation.
 - Multithreaded brute-force password cracking.
 - Saves discovered credentials to a JSON file.

-### Disclaimer

-Use this tool responsibly and only on targets where you have explicit authorization.

 ### Understanding the Brute Forcer